Valley Forge: Encampment

-Although Native and/or African American men served the Continental Army as drovers, waggoners, and laborers, others fought as soldiers, particularly from Rhode Island and Massachusetts.
+Although Native American and African American men served the Continental Army as drovers, wagoners, and laborers, others fought as soldiers, particularly from Rhode Island and Massachusetts.
 The smallest of the states, Rhode Island had difficulty meeting recruitment quotas for white men, spurring Brigadier General James Mitchell Varnum to suggest the enlistment of slaves for his 1st Rhode Island Regiment.

 Over a four-month period in 1778, the Rhode Island General Assembly allowed for their recruitment.
 In exchange for enlisting, soldiers of the 1st Rhode Island Regiment gained immediate emancipation, and their former owners received financial compensation equal to the slave's market value.
 They bought freedom for 117 enslaved recruits before the law allowing them to do so was repealed, but these free African American Soldiers continued to enlist in the military.
 By January 1778, nearly 10% of Washington's effective force consisted of African-American troops.

 Commanders brought servants and enslaved people with them into the encampment, usually black people.
 Washington's enslaved domestic staff included his manservant William Lee, as well as cooks Hannah Till and her husband Isaac.
 William Lee had married Margaret Thomas, a free black woman who worked as a laundress at Washington's Headquarters.
 Hannah Till's legal owner Reverend John Mason lent her out to Washington, but Hannah secured an arrangement whereby she eventually bought her freedom.

-By Spring of 1778, Wappinger, Oneida and Tuscarora warriors who were on the side of the Patriots, with prominent Oneida leader Joseph Louis Cook of the St. Regis Mohawk among them, had joined the Americans at Valley Forge.
-Most served as scouts, keeping an eye out for British raiding parties in the area, and in May 1778, they fought under Lafayette at Barren Hill.
+By Spring 1778, Wappinger, Oneida and Tuscarora warriors who were on the side of the Patriots, with prominent Oneida leader Joseph Louis Cook of the St. Regis Mohawk among them, had joined the Americans at Valley Forge.
+Most served as scouts, keeping an eye out for British raiding parties in the area.
+In May 1778, they fought under Lafayette at Barren Hill.
 In the oral history of the Oneida people, a prominent Oneida woman named Polly Cooper brought "hundreds of bushels of white corn" to hungry troops, teaching them how to process it for safe consumption.

 During the Revolutionary War, most Native American tribes sided with the British in order to protect their traditional homelands from the encroachment of American settlers.
 However, several tribes, including the Oneida, sided with the Patriots due in part to ties with American settlers, such as Presbyterian minister Samuel Kirkland.
-The Seven Nations of Canada and the Iroquois at what would be the Six Nations Reserve, who were mostly emigrants from the colony of New York, were brought to the brink of war by the Anglo-American conflict.
+The Seven Nations of Canada and the Iroquois at what would be the Six Nations Reserve, who were mostly emigrants from New York, were brought to the brink of war by the Anglo-American conflict.